abhishekagarwalnpl/QHAL-copy/specs/metadata.rst

 - Allow the users to identify the hardware platform most suitable for their problems and utilise it at its best

-- Discourage independent efforts to extract/infer undisclosed information (the results of which may not be verifiable).
+- Discourage independent efforts to extract/infer undisclosed information.
   This prevents hardware companies from being falsely accused of (a) suboptimal service and/or (b) overcharging consumers.

 To reach these goals, we believe metadata should be different at the different layers of the HAL.